tedsteiner/OpenStreetMap.jl/README.md

 ```

 ##### Dependencies
-The following packages should automatically be added as "additional packages", if you do not already have them:
+The following packages will automatically be added as "additional packages", if you do not already have them:
+* Geodesy.jl: Map coordinate transforms, formerly part of OpenStreetMap.jl
 * LightXML.jl: parsing OpenStreetMap datafiles
 * LibExpat.jl: streaming OpenStreetMap datafiles
 * Winston.jl: map plotting
 * Graphs.jl: map routing

 **Note:** LightXML.jl relies on *libxml2*, which is shipped with Mac OS X and many Linux systems.
 So this package may work out of the box.
 If not, check whether you have *libxml2* installed and whether *libxml2.so* (for Linux) or *libxml2.dylib* (for Mac) is on your library search path.
-I have tested it to work out of the box in Mac OS X 10.9 (Mavericks), Ubuntu 14.04, and Windows 7.
+I have tested it to work out of the box in Mac OS X 10.9 and 10.10 (Mavericks and Yosemite), Ubuntu 14.04, and Windows 7.
 Winston.jl has a few additional dependencies, which it should resolve automatically.
 All other code is written in native Julia.

 ### Package Status and Contributions
 All the functionality that I personally need for my work is now implemented in this package, and I am running out of ideas for additional functionality.
 Therefore, future updates will mostly depend on GitHub issues (bug reports or feature requests) created by users.
 Pull requests for additional functionality are very welcome, as well.